Jaynabergman/WETO_ddRAD/03_Reference_genome_alignment/02_Align_to_reference_genome.md

 This script is written so the outputs from **BWA mem** are directly piped into **samtools** using `|`.
 This means that the SAM file from **BWA mem** dosen't have to be saved which saves memory space.

 Finally, this script is written as an array job.
-So we can submit each individual job at one time.
+This allows us to submit each individual job at one time.

 ### Inputs
 1) Path to indexed reference genome